What is KCNA2 Epilepsy

 Chromosomes are located in the nucleus of human cells and carry the genetic information for each individual.
 Human body cells normally have 46 chromosomes in each cell.
 Pairs of human chromosomes, numbered from 1 through 22 are called autosomes.
 Additionally, there are sex chromosomes, which are designated X and Y (males have one X and one Y chromosome and females have two X chromosomes).

 Each chromosome contains thousands of genes.
 Within the gene is a segment of DNA that gives the cells specific instructions for making proteins, the building blocks for everything in your body.
 Bones, teeth, eyes, hair, blood, and everything included in your body is make up of proteins.
-In the case of KCNA2, a mutation in the gene occurs, resulting in an error in the code or instructions for a part of the gene sequence.
+In the case of KCNA2, a variation in the gene occurs, resulting in an error in the code or instructions for a part of the gene sequence.

 Genes are made up of nucleotides.
 The genes carry the code for making the human body using sequences of nucleotides.
 There are approximately 3 billion nucleotides comprising a human’s DNA.
 In most cases of KCNA2, there is an error in just one of these 3 billion nucleotides, but it is in a location which codes for a critical protein.

-Gain, Loss or Combination of Function Mutations
+Gain, Loss or Combination of Function Variation

-Depending on where and what the specific error is, (which nucleotide is replaced or missing), the mutation can result in the potassium channel having a “loss of function” (being closed more than it should be) or having a “gain of function” (being open more than it should be), or a combination of a gain and loss of function.
+Depending on where and what the specific error is, (which nucleotide is replaced or missing), the variation can result in the potassium channel having a “loss of function” (being closed more than it should be) or having a “gain of function” (being open more than it should be), or a combination of a gain and loss of function.
 Understanding whether a patient is gain, loss, or combination can have implications for a recommended treatment course, particularly as more targeted therapies are being developed.

 Common Differences Between Phenotypes